Kelllyy1/networking/home-lab/gns3/connecting-gns3-to-physical-router/README.md

 Breaking the problem up is a better idea, that could help me to become "unstuck".
 My goals are to:
 - Design a network topology for my project
-- Implemement the topology in GNS3
+- Implemement the topology in GNS3 (I might simulate first in Packet Tracer)
 - Test
 - Replace the virtual end device with my physical gear (to create a hybrid environment)
 - Test